robotsmith/Micro_PNP/README.md

 <img src = "Media/PNP_machine4.jpg" width = 500>

 This project is still a project a work in progress.
+This has no commercial purpose, it is only a fun tool.

 ## BOM
 - Printed parts